StrafeStopper/Strafebot-r/README.md

 # Strafebot-r
-A bot for reddit moderation
+A bot for reddit moderation in python using PRAW